Sterile Spaces, Synthetic Humans, and Disentanglement: High Modernism and Our Alienation From Nature, #3.

 4. High Modernist Space: Four Aesthetic Themes

 This essay will be published in three installments.
-This is the second.
+This is the third and last.

 But you can also download and read or share a .pdf of the complete text of this essay, including the REFERENCES, by scrolling to the bottom of this post and clicking on the Download tab.